Jon-WithAnH/AutoBackup/readme.md

 ## About

-Autobackup's purpose is to allow for automated backing up of selected folders.
-The user can choose any amount of folders and the program will go through them in order of first added to last added, and place them in a directory that the user initally provides.
+AutoBackup's purpose is to allow for automated backing up of selected folders.
+The user can choose any amount of folders and the program will go through them in order of first added to last added, and place them in a directory that the user initially provides.
 The user can choose how many backups to keep and if they want it stored redundantly (on multiple devices).

 ## Usage

 To run this, you'll need to download Java.
-I'd recommend letting Java run with the default configuration, as this will put it in your environment variables and allow for easier running for this application, and possibly others.
+Letting Java run with the default configuration put it in your environment variables and allow for easier running for this application, and possibly others.

 Download the latest AutoBackup.jar file from [releases.](https://github.com/RandomProgrammer1124/AutoBackup/releases)

 To run from cmd:
 ```
 java -jar AutoBackup.jar [args]
 ```